 When we’re traveling to Europe from the east coast, we both know we’re not going to be able to get a decent night’s sleep on the plane.
 Even if we have a lie-flat seat and are traveling under perfect conditions, we’re likely going to land in the morning with, at best, a few hours of sleep.

 If possible, I try to book a hotel room for the night before we arrive.
 It means paying for an extra night but there’s something great about arriving at a hotel at 10 AM and sleeping for 3-4 hours before taking a shower and heading out for the evening.
-This is the way we’re best able to adjust to a new time zone.
-We tend to be night owls, so staying up until 2 AM at a new time zone isn’t a huge problem for us.
+This is how we’re best able to adjust to a new time zone.
+We tend to be night owls, so staying up until 2 AM in a new time zone isn’t a huge problem for us.
 It’s better than touring the city like a zombie and not remembering anything you saw, which happened on our first trip to London, back in the mid-90s, when we tried to push through the day.

 Sometimes booking an extra night isn’t possible and taking a nap at a hotel lounge while waiting for a room is a good substitute.
 Especially if they arrange the couch pillows into an impromptu bed as the St. Pancras Renaissance Hotel staff did for Sharon during our stay when we were upgraded to a suite with our Marriott Suite Upgrade certificates.

 Our last option is to stay awake as long as we can.
 One way we tricked ourselves into doing that was scheduling a 12-hour layover in Dubin on the way to London.
 We took a cab into Dublin and had lunch at one of our favorite spots before heading back to the airport for our hop to London, where we checked into our hotel, went to dinner and then headed to bed.